muratk5n/thirdwave/en/README.md

 ---

-Scripted an image downloader, every image on Twitter referenced here on these posts, the image is pulled to local, stored in repo, and ref changed.
-You never know...

----

 Leary, *Pharmageddon*: "On the surface medical practice appears the same but underneath it’s not.
 For instance, a small number of people have a genetic disorder that leads to excessively high cholesterol